 Fig. 2: Example results from 5D radar imaging.
 Note that these images are actually dynamic; they change over time as a target is tracked .

 At the radar module and ECU levels, all signals required for MIMO radar must be phase and frequency synchronized so that a coherent beam can be constructed for angular resolution with a phased array antenna.
 SoCs and embedded signal processing within radar modules aid in synchronization for beamforming, but synchronization among multiple radar modules is already critical for preventing interference between modules on a single vehicle.
 In the process of locating and tracking vehicles in the nearby environment, a significant amount of data gets generated and must be sent to an ECU.
 Sending these data throughout a vehicle with coaxial or twisted pair cabling incurs losses and makes them susceptible to high frequency EMI from other systems.
-One can expect that data sent throughout a vehicle will reach gigabit levels as more ADAS modules are placed in new vehicles.
+One can expect that data sent throughout a vehicle will reach past 100 gigabit levels as more ADAS modules are placed in new vehicles.

 Much like the telecommunications industry has done, this motivates a move to fiber for vehicular radar systems and for moving data around a vehicle.
 Using fiber with radar systems is a natural choice (i.e., radio over fiber) to eliminate susceptibility to EMI within a vehicle.
 Note that fiber does not have to be limited for signal routing in a radar system; fiber can be used for in-vehicle networking as it provides higher bandwidth and data rates while eliminating interference problems that will continue to arise in new vehicles.
 Radar transceiver module proofs-of-concept that are built with COTS components are already being reported .
 The schematic below shows a module built on the AWR1243 radar transceiver module from Texas Instruments.